alexhaydock/pinewall/README.md

 * Raspberry Pi 5
   * As of Dec 2023, I am shipping the unified `linux-rpi` kernel package that Alpine 3.19 uses, which should support both the Pi 4 and Pi 5.
   * I do not have a Pi 5 (yet), so I haven't been able to test the image on it, but in theory it should be supported just as well as the Pi 4.
-* Generic x86_64 PC
-  * Supported only on a best-effort basis and no longer automatically built by the GitLab CI processes.

 ## What packages does Pinewall add on top of a standard Alpine Linux base?
 Here you can find a list of every package that Pinewall installs on top of the Alpine "Standard" profile, along with the justifcation for each package's presence.